-A 3-Day Remote Seminar Taught by Aaron Gullickson, Ph.D.
+A 3-Day Livestream Seminar Taught by Aaron Gullickson, Ph.D.

 Git is a free, open-source distributed version control system that is used by programmers and data analysts to track project progress efficiently, code without fear of error, and collaborate sanely.
 Although version control was originally developed for software development, data scientists have adopted its use to facilitate efficient project management and to easily disseminate research materials (such as code) to broader communities.

 GitHub, a website that provides online open-access git repositories, has emerged as a leading choice for data analysts and researchers seeking to collaborate and share projects using git.
 GitHub provides a variety of additional features and workflows that improve the experience of using git.

 This seminar will familiarize you with using git through GitHub and demonstrate how to integrate GitHub into a research workflow.
 The seminar will focus on the basic git workflow and how to use git and GitHub to simplify research collaboration.

 Starting October 11, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
 Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.